THE MARILYN TRANSCRIPT - released August 5,

 Monica Beach having her picture taken and reflected to George later she

 wished she had met Marilyn then.
-Mae West's longtime companion and executor
+Mae West's longtime companion and

 of her estate also reported that one of Mae's biggest regrets was never